-The two courses currently offered are:
+The subjects currently offered are:

 International Relations: How the World Works

 The subject of international relations is more relevant than ever.
 We are living through a time of disruption and promise.
 On one hand, technology offers more people a voice—on the other, populist movements threaten democracy.
 The world economy is more connected than ever, yet threats like pandemics shut down supply chains and cause shortages.
 Industry is more productive, but causes environmental ills.
 How do these problems and potentials interact?
 Who are the new movers and shakers?
 What will your role be in the future?
-If you are interested in international relations, politics, law, economics or just curious about how our world works, this course is a must.

 Law: How to Think Like an Attorney

 How do trial lawyers make decisions?
 What skills do lawyers draw on to gather information?
 How do they use evidence to make decisions, while avoiding the pull of emotions?
 In this course, you will learn how to think like a trial lawyer.
 You will discover a disciplined way of asking questions.
 You will be encouraged to look beyond the obvious and make decisions based on evidence and analysis of the information you must consider.
 You’ll separate fact from opinion and exercise the skills you need to be a lawyer and a critical thinker.
-Want to explore a future in law?
-This course is for you.

 Medical Research: Evidence-Based Practices Behind Medical Discoveries

 Every vaccine, drug, and treatment used in medicine is the result of evidence-based research.
 For a cancer therapy to succeed, medical researchers have to ask a question.
 Will it work?
 In this course you will learn the process researchers use to formulate, conduct, and evaluate the evidence they gather.
 You will be tasked with developing your own study using professional methods.
-For any high schooler thinking about a future in STEM, medical research, pharmaceuticals or medical school, this course is for you.

 U.S. Politics and Government: To Form a More Perfect Union